syoh/jupyter/README.md

 ### Container launch configuration: `docker-compose.yml`

 [`docker-compose.yml`](.devcontainer/docker-compose.yml) specifies container initialization and sets environment variables.
-One important role of `docker-compose.yml` is setting the password for RStudio access.
-See above for the section on [changing the password](#changing-rstudio-password).
+See Jupyter documentation on [docker options](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/common.html#docker-options) that can be set.
+Note that Jupyter lab is set to restart: i.e. `RESTARTABLE: 'yes'`.